 ERDPlus is a completely free, browser-based ERD generator designed for academic use.
 It supports basic ER diagrams, relational schemas, and normalization forms, making it a go-to for students and instructors who need fast, no-login tools to illustrate core database concepts.

 ERDPlus keeps things simple and distraction-free.
-It's especially useful in classrooms and introductory database courses where the goal is to understand relationships—not navigate complex software.
-No logins, no paywalls—just clean diagrams.
+It's especially useful in classrooms and introductory database courses where the goal is to understand relationships with no complex navigation, logins, or paywalls.

 Features and integrations

-Features include support for entity-relationship diagrams, relational schemas, UML class diagrams, and multi-valued attributes.
-It runs fully in-browser and allows for exporting diagrams as image files or PDFs.
-While basic in design, it's fast and gets the job done.
+ERDPlus provides support for entity-relationship diagrams, relational schemas, UML class diagrams, and multi-valued attributes.
+It runs in-browser and allows exporting diagrams as image files or PDFs.

 No third-party integrations are provided, as the tool is focused on standalone academic use.

-❌ No integration with live databases or CI/CD workflows
+• No support for live databases or CI/CD workflows

 DrawSQL